Why should I import my existing leads into HubSpot?

 The final step in importing a list is to confirm that your list is valid to respect the privacy of the contacts and to make sure you're not importing a list of people that don't have a current relationship with your business.
 Simply select the appropriate answers, type your initials in the box, and click on the Finish import button.

 You'll then be redirected to the Import status screen where you can see the status of your import.
 You'll also receive an email when your list has finished importing into HubSpot.
-You can click on the lists link to see the static list of contacts that was created or updated from the import.
+You can click on the lists link to see the static list of contacts that were created or updated from the import.
 If you close this window before you have a chance to navigate to your new list, you can still get there by navigating in HubSpot Marketing to Contacts > Lists.